Jason Statham drops out of Kevin Hart movie 'The Man from Toronto'

 March 05, 2020

-Actor Jason Statham will no longer star alonsgide Kevin Hart in a film, "The Man from Toronto," that had been slated to start shooting some time in the spring.
+Actor Jason Statham will no longer star alongside Kevin Hart in "The Man from Toronto," a film that had been slated to start shooting some time in the spring.

 A creative dispute between Statham and studio Sony Pictures led to a parting of ways just six weeks before production was expected to begin.